210215-USF-NET/WestonDavidson-code/daily-notes/3-24-2021/angular.md

 - decorators
     - used to distinguish the functionality of your classes.
 Like @NgModule - declares a class as a module.
     - decorators

+# directives
+- help you with dom manipulation
+- we have attribute directives
+- and structural directives! add or remove or replace elements in the dom
+- components are technically structural directives because they change the structure of your page!
+- we will be mostly using structural directives (ngfor, ngif, ngswitch)